-Asked by Shamkeen more than 1 year ago
+Asked by Shamkeen 3 years ago

 Are there any treatments that I could get done to help my colour get back to normal.
 And not make my skin red, dry etc.